symbol/symbol-docs/source/concepts/harvesting.rst

 Schemas
 *******

+.. _account-key-link-transaction:

 AccountKeyLinkTransaction
 =========================

-Announce an AccountKeyLinkTransaction to delegate the account importance to a remote account.
+Announce an AccountKeyLinkTransaction to delegate the account importance score to a proxy account.

-In order for the remote account to be accepted for delegated harvesting, it needs to meet the following conditions:

-* It cannot own any mosaics.
-* It cannot be a cosignatory of any other account.
-* It cannot be a multisig account.
-* It cannot already be a remote account for another account.
-* It cannot be its own remote account.

-The account cannot be involved in any transaction while it is a delegated account.
+Required for all accounts willing to activate delegated harvesting.

 **Version**: 0x01